 Unless you’ve been living under a rock for the past few years, the term growth hacking should already be part of your company’s vocabulary.
 It should come as no surprise, specially if your company is a startup/small company what growth hacking is and how you – and your company – can benefit from it.

-The concept of growth hacking is, more often than not, mistaken for “just another marketing strategy” – we’ve already wrote about how growth hacking differentiates from traditional marketing here on the blog, but it’s important that you know that most of the acclaimed growth hacking techniques involve a lot of AB testing, hypothesis and experimenting.
+The concept of growth hacking is, more often than not, mistaken for “just another marketing strategy” – we’ve already written about how growth hacking differentiates from traditional marketing here on the blog, but it’s important that you know that most of the acclaimed growth hacking techniques involve a lot of AB testing, hypothesis, and experimenting.

 To help you with that, Pipefy developed, together with the distribution team from 500 startups, a template that’s focused exclusively on help you developed – and test – your company’s growth hacking experiments.
 This template united and refined growth strategies from over 1,200 startups and tightened them all up as an awesome template you can import into your organization and start using right now.

 A growth hack is, to define it simply, a way to boost your company’s growth in a cheap and organic way , other than traditional initiatives that involve spending a lot more money.
 It’s not a particularly tricky concept and, most of the times, people tend to imitate the strategies other companies used before.

 However, in order to actually know whether something that worked for a company with similar characteristics will work for yours, you have to run some tests instead of just getting out there without even testing the hypothesis.
 Those would be your company’s growth hacking experiments.

 It’s safe to say that most of the ideas going around are versions (it sounds better than saying they’re copies) of something else someone did before.
 In order to know what you’ll need to adapt, how one strategy or another works in your environment, you have to develop your own hypothesis and tests on your own environment.
 As your mom probably told you as a kid, you’ll never know unless you try.